ericcornelissen/portfolio/README.md

 Use `make` to get an overview of available commands.
 Use `make serve` to spin up a development server for local preview, use `make build` to build the website after making changes.
-Use `make verify` to check if the repository is in a good state, if not a tool will tell you what is wrong.
+Use `make verify` to check if the repository is in a good state - if not, a tool will tell you what is wrong.

 [asdf]: https://asdf-vm.com/
 [rtx]: https://github.com/jdxcode/rtx